Discover

 • Music: Action songs and finger rhymes

-• Respond to music, artwork, dance, drama and media & incorporates creative ideas inplay
+• Respond to music, artwork, dance, drama and media, and incorporate creative ideas in play

 • Visual Art: cutting, pasting, colouring and painting using a variety of materials/media